Zngur

 Rust and C++ are similar languages but with some important differences.
 Particularly:

-• Rust is a memory-safe language with a strong boundary between safe and unsafe declared using the unsafe keyword, C++ is an unsafe language with no such difference and keyword.
+• Rust is a memory-safe language with a strong boundary between safe and unsafe code declared using the unsafe keyword, while C++ is an unsafe language with no such distinction or keyword.

-• C++ has macro-like templates, which support variadic, specialization and are checked at instantiation time.
+• C++ has macro-like templates, which support variadic parameters, specialization and are checked at instantiation time.
 Rust generics, on the other hand, are type-checked at definition time using trait bounds.

-In all of these differences, C++ has more freedom relative to the Rust:
+In all of these differences, C++ has more freedom relative to Rust:

-• Rust considers C++ functions as unsafe, but C++ will happily call Rust code (even unsafe) as there is no difference between it and normal C++ code.
+• Rust treats C++ functions as unsafe, but C++ will happily call Rust code (even unsafe code) as there is no difference between it and normal C++ code.

-• Every rust generic code is a valid C++ template, but not vice versa.
+• Every generic Rust component is a valid C++ template, but not vice versa.

-• C++ can simulate Rust moves very easily (by doing an actual memcpy of data, and tracking the state of destruction in a boolean flag) but Rust has difficulty with C++ moves.
-Specially, since Rust assumes that every type is Rust-moveable, it can never store C++ objects by value, just over some indirection and Pin.
+• C++ can simulate Rust moves very easily (by doing an actual memcpy of data and tracking the state of destruction in a boolean flag) but Rust has difficulty with C++ moves.
+Specifically, since Rust assumes that every type is Rust-moveable, it can never store C++ objects by value, only through some indirection and Pin.

-So, Zngur allows you to use arbitrary Rust types in C++, store them by value in the C++ stack, and call arbitrary Rust methods and functions on them.
-But it doesn't bridge any C++ type into Rust, since it is not possible with the same ergonomic.
+So, Zngur allows you to use arbitrary Rust types in C++, store them by value on the C++ stack, and call arbitrary Rust methods and functions on them.
+But it doesn't bridge any C++ types into Rust, since it is not possible with the same ergonomics.
 Instead, Zngur allows you to write a rusty wrapper for your C++ library.
-It allows you to implement Rust traits for C++ types and cast them to the Box<dyn Trait>, implement inherent methods on Rust types, implement Rust traits for Rust types, and expose bare functions from C++ that operate on Rust types.
+It allows you to implement Rust traits for C++ types and cast them to Box<dyn Trait>, implement inherent methods on Rust types, implement Rust traits for Rust types, and expose bare functions from C++ that operate on Rust types.

 Demo